Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Deep Riemann Hypothesis for

-To a prime $p$ outside of a finite set of primes at which $\pi_{p}$ is unramified, we associate a semi-simple conjugacy class $\mathrm{diag}(\mu_{\pi}(1), \dots, \mu_{\pi}(n))$.
-Such a class is parametrised by its eigenvalues $\alpha_{j, \pi}(p)$ with $1 \leq j \leq n$ that are called Satake parameters~\cite{Satake1963} for $\pi_{p}$ unramified (the local factors are represented by the Langlands parameters of $\pi_{p}$ at the ramified primes).
-This~gives the definition of the local factors at the unramified primes as follows:
+To a prime $p$ outside the finite set where $\pi_{p}$ is unramified, we assign a semisimple conjugacy class $\mathrm{diag}(\mu_{\pi}(1), \dots, \mu_{\pi}(n))$.
+Such a class is parametrised by its eigenvalues $\alpha_{j, \pi}(p)$, $1 \leq j \leq n$, called the Satake parameters~\cite{Satake1963} for $\pi_{p}$ unramified (the local factors are represented~by the Langlands parameters of $\pi_{p}$ at the ramified primes).
+This~gives the definition of the local factors at the unramified primes: